slevithan/oniguruma-to-es/README.md

 A lightweight **Oniguruma to JavaScript RegExp transpiler** that runs in the browser and on your server.
 Use it to:

-- Take advantage of Oniguruma's extended regex capabilities in JavaScript, with support for many additional features.
+- Take advantage of Oniguruma's many extended regex featrures in JavaScript.
 - Run regexes intended for Oniguruma in JavaScript, such as those used in TextMate grammars (used by VS Code, [Shiki](https://shiki.matsu.io/) syntax highlighter, etc.).
 - Share regexes across your Ruby and JavaScript code.

-Compared to running the actual [Oniguruma](https://github.com/kkos/oniguruma) C library in JavaScript via WASM bindings (e.g. via [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma)), this library is **much lighter weight** (just the WASM binary is > 460 KB) and its regexes **run much faster** since they run as native JavaScript.
+Compared to running the actual [Oniguruma](https://github.com/kkos/oniguruma) C library in JavaScript via WASM bindings (e.g. via [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma)), this library is **much lighter weight** (the WASM binary alone is > 460 KB) and its regexes typically **run much faster** since they run as native JavaScript.

 ### [Try the demo REPL](https://slevithan.github.io/oniguruma-to-es/demo/)